 Applicants at Schools Overseas (Excluding Hong Kong and China)

 When we are in receipt of an application, we request a confidential reference from an applicant’s current school.
-Providing that the overall application is sufficiently strong, we ask an applicant to arrange to sit a test in two of the subjects that he proposes to take at A-level; these tests can be taken at his current school or at an alternative test centre.
+Providing that the overall application is sufficiently strong, we ask an applicant to arrange to sit a test in two of the subjects that he proposes to take at A level; these tests can be taken at his current school or at an alternative test centre.
 We then invite a shortlist of boys to come to the School for a further assessment over a Friday night and Saturday in November.
-During this visit, an applicant sits the third test, has interviews with the Head Master and the Registrars, and attends a seminar with a Head of Subject of one of our academic departments.
-Please refer to our Key Dates for deadlines.
+During this visit, an applicant sits further tests, has interviews with the Head Master and the Registrars, and attends a seminar with the one of our Heads of Subject.

 A late applicant sits tests in two of his four chosen subjects, either at his school or at a dedicated test session at Harrow, by the end January of Year 11.
 We ask to receive a reference from his current head teacher by the end of January too.
 We then invite a shortlist of boys to an assessment day at Harrow in early March.
 At this point, an applicant sits further tests, has interviews with the Head Master and the Registrars, and attends a seminar with one of our Heads of Subject.

 We make offers in the December of Year 11.